bmarolleau/debezium-ibmi-demo/README.md

 - **ActiveMQ** with MQTT support
 - Optionnally: ksqlDB server + CLI (optional, for event streaming join between tables/topics)

-This present docker-compose.yml file was tested on MacoS with Docker, and can be adapted for podman.
+This present docker-compose.yml file was tested on MacOS with Docker, and can be adapted for podman.
 Please feel free to PR if any suggestions.

 #### 4) Create Kafka Connect Connectors
 ##### Debezium DB2 for i Source Connector